 Are you working towards an animal or conservation based degree?
-We are open to take students who are looking to work on projects or research in areas including, but not limited to, wildlife behavior and zoology, diets and nutrition, the rehabilitation process, illegal wildlife trade, and conservation.
+We are open to take students who are looking to work on projects or research in areas including, but not limited to, wildlife behavior and zoology, animal management, diets and nutrition, the rehabilitation process, illegal wildlife trade, and conservation.
 Simply email us with your proposed study or project, we can then assess whether we can accommodate your plan.

-Animal-based studies students stay on-site and are provided with 3 meals a day.
-Typically, the duration of such internships are semester (3 months) or half-year (6 month) in duration.
+Animal-based studies students and interns stay on-site and are provided accommodation and meals.
+Internships are a minimum of 12 weeks.
 As each study will have different needs, please let our staff know what you require.

-Student interns and researchers follow the same rules and policies of our volunteers.
+Student interns and researchers follow the same rules and policies of our staff and are often given more responsibility relative to short term volunteer.
 Please read through our policy section at the back of this guide thoroughly so you are prepared.